r2roesk/react-assessment/README.md

 ## To get started with this assessment:

-1. Fork this repository and then clone it to your local macchine. help -- https://guides.github.com/activities/forking/
+1. Fork this repository and then clone it to your local machine. help -- https://guides.github.com/activities/forking/
 2. Run "npm install" to install all dependecies
 3. Run "npm start" to view application on localhost:3000
 4. Complete the 4 specs listed below